souhailaS/Quirx/README.md

 ## Motivation

 In production LLM-based applications, small variations in prompts can lead to dramatically different outputs, potentially breaking critical functionality.
 A single typo, case change, or rephrasing can cause a well-designed prompt to fail catastrophically.
-LLMFuzz addresses this critical gap by systematically testing prompt robustness through controlled mutations.
+Quirx addresses this critical gap by systematically testing prompt robustness through controlled mutations.

 **Why does this matter?**
 - **Production Reliability**: Ensure your LLM-based features work consistently across varied inputs